 For me though it’s actually the other way around, which is definitely rare and kinda strange.
 It’s probably because pull ups were the only vertical pulling exercise I did during my first few years of training.
 For most people though, chin ups will be your stronger exercise.

-Differences In Which Muscles Get Trained
+Differences In Which Muscles Get Worked

 Since chin ups put your biceps in a stronger line of pull, they’ll typically hit your biceps a bit harder than pull ups will.